-Massachusetts Water Resources Authority Outflow MWR203, located in the Upper Inner Harbor, upstream of North Washington St. Bridge, experienced a treated discharge or overflow starting on November 30th at 8:20pm, creating a potential public health risk.
-This overflow ended at 10:30pm and this advisory will expire 48 hours after the overflow has ended.
-This data is preliminary and may be revised.
-Check the Massachusetts Water Resources Authority website here for current updates about this discharge.
-This event may potentially affect waters in Boston Inner Harbor.
+Massachusetts Water Resources Authority Outflow MWR203, located at Prison Point in Charlestown near the Charles River Dam, experienced a discharge or overflow starting on Monday, September 18th at 2:45pm, creating a potential public health risk.
+The overflow is ongoing, and this advisory will expire 48 hours after the overflow has ended.
+Note that this data is preliminary and may be revised.
+Check the Massachusetts Water Resources Authority website here and the Boston Water and Sewer Commission here for current updates.
+This event impacts the waters of the Upper Inner Harbor and Charlestown.

 The public is advised to avoid contact with affected water bodies for at least 48 hours after a sewage discharge or overflow, during rainstorms, and for 48 hours after rainstorms end, due to increased health risks from bacteria or other pollutants associated with urban stormwater runoff and discharges of untreated or partially treated wastewater.